Blog

 CatDoes and Cursor solve fundamentally different problems:

-CatDoes turns an idea into a live mobile app without code.
+CatDoes turns an idea into a live mobile app or website without code.
 It replaces the need for a developer.

 Cursor makes an existing developer dramatically faster.
 It enhances coding, not replaces it.

 Both tools are part of the vibe coding movement — the shift toward describing what you want and letting AI handle the implementation.
 The difference is the starting point.
-CatDoes starts from zero and delivers a published app.
+CatDoes starts from zero and delivers a published app or website.
 Cursor starts from a codebase and makes the developer more productive.

-If your goal is to get a mobile app into the hands of real users as quickly as possible and you do not code, CatDoes is the direct path.
-You skip the IDE, skip the terminal, skip the deployment pipeline, and go straight from idea to app store.
+If your goal is to get a mobile app or website into the hands of real users as quickly as possible and you do not code, CatDoes is the direct path.
+You skip the IDE, skip the terminal, skip the deployment pipeline, and go straight from idea to a live product.

 Nafis Amiri